Milton George Henschel

-Milton George Henschel (August 9, 1920 – March 22, 2003) was a member of the Governing Body of Jehovah's Witnesses and succeeded Frederick W. Franz as president of the Watch Tower Society in 1992.
+Milton George Henschel (August 9, 1920 – March 22, 2003) was a member of the Governing Body of Jehovah's Witnesses from 1971 until his death in 2003.
+He succeeded Frederick W. Franz as president of the Watch Tower Society, serving from 1992 until 2000.

 Personal life

 Milton Henschel was born in Pomona, New Jersey.
 His father, Herman George Henschel assisted in the establishment of the Watch Tower Society's farm on Staten Island, working with and mentoring the staff about once each week during the 1920s.
-The family relocated to Brooklyn, New York in 1934 to enable Herman to work on construction projects in the printeries and residences for Jehovah's Witnesses' headquarters there.
+The family relocated to Brooklyn, New York, in 1934 to enable Herman to work on construction projects in the printeries and residences for Jehovah's Witnesses' headquarters there.

 Milton was baptized as a Jehovah's Witness minister in 1934, and joined the full-time Watch Tower staff in 1939.
 His older brother, Warren, was a full-time minister assigned to Oregon until he was invited to serve at the Brooklyn facility around 1940.
 In 1956, Henschel married Lucille Bennett, a graduate of the 14th class of the Watchtower Bible School of Gilead and a former missionary in Venezuela.
-Henschel died on March 22, 2003 at age 82, survived by his wife Lucille and brother Warren.
+Henschel died on March 22, 2003, at age 82, survived by his wife Lucille and brother Warren.